AndyThirtover/TouchPad-2004LCD/README.md

 ## main.py + classes.py

 This is what I wanted to do in the first place.
+It has better examples of how to use uasyncio with tasks and run_forever.

+Essentially, TouchPads become a class of TouchUI with all the plumbing for updating the NeoPixel rings, the LCD and associated circuit actions.